Sundeck Roof Ideas That Actually Work in the Okanagan

 - Light weight — won’t overload existing deck structure in most cases

-- Colour matched — available in white, bronze, charcoal, and custom colours to match your home
+- Colour matched — available in black, white, or a custom colour match to your home

 |---|---|---|